mendableai/firecrawl/apps/rust-sdk/README.md

 ## Error Handling

-The SDK handles errors returned by the Firecrawl API and raises appropriate exceptions.
-If an error occurs during a request, an exception will be raised with a descriptive error message.
+The SDK handles errors returned by the Firecrawl API and by our dependencies, and combines them into the `FirecrawlError` enum, implementing `Error`, `Debug` and `Display`.
+All of our methods return a `Result<T, FirecrawlError>`.

 ## Running the Tests with Cargo